MicrosoftDocs/dynamics365smb-docs/business-central/product-help-and-support.md

 # Resources for Help and Support

-Tips and guidance for how to use [!INCLUDE [prod_short](includes/prod_short.md)], how to get unblocked, where to learn more, and how to find technical information is all available from inside [!INCLUDE [prod_short](includes/prod_short.md)].
+Tips and guidance for how to use [!INCLUDE[prod_long](includes/prod_long.md)], how to get unblocked, where to learn more, and how to find technical information is all available from inside [!INCLUDE [prod_short](includes/prod_short.md)].
 This article describes how to find what.

 ## In-product tips